 Passion flows from your goals.
-Be as worried as you feel that you need to be, but make sure that you take a long walk (or series of walks!) and find out what your professional objectives are.
-Step into those goals, visualize them and live them inside your mind until you fall in love with your vision of who you want to be as a professional.
+Identify those goals, visualise them, and live them inside your mind until you fall in love with your vision of what you want your professional career to amount to.

 There are tons of potentially useful skills you can bring to the table, especially in this day and age.
 But no skill in PR will be more helpful to you than being able to communicate through written words.

 If you know how to write well, make sure that potential contacts in the PR industry have somehow seen samples of your writing portfolio.